I was at a university in Liverpool a couple of years ago talking to a large group of PGCE students about the definition of professionalism.

 “OK.”
 I said.
 “Then you’ll know that Liverpool had a player playing for them a few years ago by the name of Luis Suarez….”

-For those of you who are not football fans, Luis Suarez is by any reasonable measure, still one of the world’s top footballers and though now he is playing for Barcelona, I would argue he is still in the world’s top ten.
+For those of you who are not football fans, Luis Suarez was by any reasonable measure, one of the world’s top footballers and though now he is retired, he was consisteently in the world’s top ten footballers.

 “When Luis Suarez was playing for Liverpool,” I continued.
 “Both before and after, he was banned - three times - for biting his opponents.
 He was banned twice for racially abusing them.
 Now… “ I said as reasonably as I could to an audience of trainee teachers but doubtless mostly Liverpool FC supporters, “what would happen to you if you bit one of your colleagues?”

 Laughter, but no answer.